 We decided to ask at the nearby newspaper stall.
 There was old gentleman who did speak only Spanish.
 After few minutes we managed to explain where (and why) we want to go.
 He was very kind and patient, even went to nearby shop to ask someone about possible transport.
 When he returned he told us that we need to take bus number 1, it was the only bus heading that way.
 We thanked him, made few steps to get back to the bus stop and waited.
 Waiting was long, there were no busses number 1 going around on that Saturday morning.
 But what we saw were taxis with numbers on top.
 Numbers were matching bus numbers and there were some taxis with number 1 passing by.
 We went back to the gentleman at the stall and asked about them.
 He told us that these “taxis” are local cheap colectivos.

 They really were going to the desired destination but he told us that they probably won’t take us, because we had big backpacks.
-Shortly after that, one pleasant local lady appeared, talked for a while with gentleman from the newspaper stall and decided to help us.
-When there was taxi number 1 going around she waved at it madly and asked the driver if he’ll take us on board and drive us to our destination.
+Shortly after that, one pleasant local lady appeared.
+She talked for a while with gentleman from the newspaper stall and decided to help us.
+When taxi number 1 going went by she waved at it madly and asked the driver if he’ll take us on board and drive us to our destination.
 First one passing by was empty and agreed to take us.
 Few handshakes and thanks later we were on board and on our way to rental company.

 Renting a car